-DUBNER: Justin, you’re a better man yes?
+Stephen J. DUBNER: Justin, you’re a betting man, yes?

 WOLFERS: You bet.

-WOLFERS: We’ll be ton two flies crawling up a wall.
+WOLFERS: We’ll bet on two flies crawling up a wall.

-DUBNER: Tell me about betting on the outcome of a Presidential election or an election similar.
+DUBNER: Tell me about betting on the outcome of a presidential election or an election similar.
 What’s the most you’ve ever bet?
 What’s the most you’ve ever won or lost?

 DUBNER: I was giving you the fig leaf of pretending that you were voting on an Australian election.

 WOLFERS: Yet.
 But if you remember the 2004 race, around about 3:00 on Election Day the exit polls got leaked and the exit polls said that John Kerry had won on a landslide.
-Now, around about 7:00 at night they counted enough votes that it had become quite clear that in fact Bush was going to win but what you have is this 4 hours…I’m a democrat so I’ll say 4 beautiful hours…in which we basically had a Kerry Presidency and it was random because the only reason thought John Kerry was President was because of a misinterpretation of the early exit polls and so what we can do is we can look at how the financial markets perform during those 4 hours of the Kerry Presidency and compare that to either the 4 hours prior when it was clearly a Bush Presidency or the 4 hours after when we learned it was actually going to be the second George W. Bush Presidency.
-So when we do that you see that stocks fell a little bit during the 4 hours of the Kerry presidency.
+Now, around about 7:00 at night, they counted enough votes that it had become quite clear that, in fact, Bush was going to win.
+But what you have is this 4 hours — I’m a Democrat, so I’ll say 4 beautiful hours — in which we basically had a Kerry presidency.
+It was random because the only reason we thought John Kerry was president was because of a misinterpretation of the early exit polls.
+So what we can do is we can look at how the financial markets perform during those 4 hours of the Kerry presidency and compare that to either the 4 hours prior when it was clearly a Bush presidency or the 4 hours after when we learned it was actually going to be the second George W. Bush presidency.
+When we do that you see that stocks fell a little bit during the 4 hours of the Kerry presidency.
 Then, they rose a bit when it became the Bush presidency so that tells us that the stock market preferred George Bush [to] John Kerry.
 It sounds like good news for Republicans.
 Now, let me give the Democrats’ response which is, in fact, [that] it didn’t move very much.
 It looks like the difference between having a Bush presidency and a Kerry presidency for the value of U.S. stocks was maybe 1 and a half or 2 percent; which is really a pretty small thing.

-DUBNER: How much can the President put his or her thumb on the scale of the economy and move things especially in the fairly short term, i.e., a 2 or 4 year election cycle.
+DUBNER: How much can the president put his or her thumb on the scale of the economy and move things, especially in the fairly short term, i.e., a 2 or 4 year election cycle.

 DUBNER: Have you ever lost a considerable sum betting on a political outcome?

 WOLFERS: Yeah.
 I sometimes bet with my heart.
-I’m the sort of fool who will bet the Red Sox are going to win and when I lose tonight I’ll do it again tomorrow and when I lose tomorrow I’ll do it again the next day.
+I’m the sort of fool who will bet the Red Sox are going to win.
+And when I lose tonight, I’ll do it again tomorrow.
+And when I lose tomorrow, I’ll do it again the next day.

 DUBNER: Which politician has lost you the most money?